HSAFoundation/HSA-Debugger-AMD/README.md

 * HSAIL kernels that contain function calls are not supported
 * HSAIL backtrace is not supported
 * Terminating hsail-gdb while in the middle of an HSAIL kernel's execution will hang the entire system
+* HSAIL function breakpoints must also be set to stop at HSAIL source breakpoints.